-The position of President of the United States carries much weight in both the world stage, and in our nation.
+The position of President of the United States carries much weight on both the world stage, and in our nation.
 The President is viewed as the ultimate upholder of all laws, both national and international.
-When he sets a policy or a prescient, most of our citizens feel it is within the legal limits, as the “leader of our country” should know the laws; therefore what he does must be legal.
+Article II of the US Constitution states the President's duty is to enforce the laws passed by the legislature.
+When he sets a policy or a prescient, most of our citizens feel it is within the legal limits, as the “leader of our country” should know, or at least be familiar with, the laws; therefore what he does must be legal.
 As such, he should also be accountable and, as Noah Bertatsky states, “…that American officials who commit human rights violations should have to answer to international law for their action.”
 (Bertatsky) To commit these acts, tell the country that you were justified in them, dismiss laws and treaties we have ratified and agreed to uphold, as well as held others to those same standards, then not face any repercussions sends the wrong message.
 This, in turn, allows the people of this nation to believe that this is right.

 This trend has not improved.
 YouGov conducted a poll from August 24-30, 2012 of 1,000 people to see how views of “Bush-era policies” were viewed today.
 Even though President Barack Obama signed an executive order on January 22, 2012 strictly forbidding and making illegal any interrogation method not stated in Army Field Manual 2-22.3, the number of Americans that feel they are alright to use has gone up.
 Americans willing to torture was 41%, compared to the results of a Ramussen poll conducted in 2007 of 27%.
 On specific torture methods, the 2012 poll found number to be up anywhere between 9-14%, with waterboarding gaining the most support.
 (Zegart)